 We think senior study author Jeffrey Peipert, MD, said it best: "If there were a drug for cancer, heart disease or diabetes that was 20 times more effective, we would recommend it first."
-Hopefully health care providers will take the cue, but in the meantime, you can take the initiative by learning more about the implant (there's a new model coming to town) and the IUD and talking to your provider about your options.
+Hopefully health care providers will take the cue, but in the meantime, you can take the initiative by learning more about the implant and the IUD and talking to your provider about your options.

 *Editor's Note: A previous version of this article incorrectly reported the failure rates for the birth control methods tracked in the study.
 We fixed the error and apologize for any confusion.